 Many successful companies gain market advantage, operational efficiencies, and flexibility via a leaner, focused, and more nimble services organization.
 To achieve the full extent of these benefits, leading companies leverage a Global Business Services (GBS) model.

 The critical first step in setting up a successful GBS model is developing and deploying a clear and meaningful global strategy.
-Our clients, that are most successful at shifting to GBS operations, develop a global strategy even before launching their first regional services and use this strategy to guide their global rollout.
+Our clients, who are most successful at shifting to GBS operations, develop a global strategy even before launching their first regional services and use this strategy to guide their global rollout.